 By the side of the road I stumbled across a sweet couple selling coconuts from a refrigerator, the man was feeding two donkeys.
 A great scenery and as I was rather thirsty (as you are on a warm island), I immediately stopped the car to take a picture and buy a refreshment.
 He chopped a hole in the top of a coconut and handed it to me with a straw.
 It was divine!
 I love coconut water, but this……!
 Such happy people and so appreciative of life.
 Enjoying what they have and appearing to not desire much more.
 Maybe it is down to the weather or their beautiful surroundings they see everyday, but it certainly inspires you to look more positively on the things you do, day to day.

-The Flamingo beach was another location high on my list.
+The Flamingo beach was another location I had high on my list.
 Prior to visiting, I had seen images of flamingos on a white beach with clear blue waters, and was looking forward to capture such amazing tones together.

 The private island (which belongs to the Renaissance Resort) offers everything you want, but to see these colorful and stunning creatures there, is remarkable to say the least.

 During my visit in Aruba, I stayed at the wonderful Paradera Park Resort, where I had an amazing stay in a wonderful accommodation.
 My stay was so comfortable, it had everything I could ever dream of!
 Situated very practically in the centre of the island, it was never far going back for this great retreat.
 The Resort is owned by a friendly Dutch couple, Debbie and Henk.
 They made me feel so welcome from the first moment I stepped into the door.
-I got some of the best tips where and about to go on the island, they know every path on the island.
+I got 3 fantastic tips where and about to go on the island, they know every path on the island.

 One of their tips was to visit the south-east part of the Island where you find a lot of goats hiding behind cacti.
 As I am always keen for some wildlife photography, this was even more fun than I imagined!
 They were walking on the road, and by the side of the car.
 Make sure you drive slowly while passing these sweet creatures.